nischalshakya15/express-auth/README.md

 - Rename env.example to .env file

-- Update configuration of .env file which as per your system
+- Update configuration of .env file as per your system

 - Create a database **express_server**